 The Company's sales are primarily split between two customer groups: city gas companies and power generating companies.
 Demand for natural gas from the city gas companies has grown over the past decade as new pipeline connections have increased access to natural gas and customers that used other forms of energy switched to natural gas as it became available.
-The majority of sales to power generating companies are to the five power generating subsidiaries of KEPCO.
-The Company also sold natural gas to 16 other power generating companies that, in the aggregate, owned 26 power plants as of March 31, 2015.
+Over a third of sales to power generating companies are to the five power generating subsidiaries of KEPCO.
+In recent years, the Company's sales to the subsidiaries of KEPCO have decreased primarily due to a decline in the price competitiveness of natural gas compared to other fuel sources, as well as the direct import of natural gas by Korea Midland Power.
+The Company also sold natural gas to 18 other power generating companies that, in the aggregate, owned 22 power plants as of March 31, 2016.